-I have utilized machine learning tools for brain image analysis [16, 17, 18, 19, 20, 21].
-Also, I have developed algorithms for segmentations of Electron microscopy (EM), vessel, tumor, and lesions [1, 14, 15] as well as pathology image analysis [22, 23, 24].
+I have utilized machine learning tools for brain image analysis [16, 17, 18, 19].
+Also, I have developed algorithms for segmentations of Electron microscopy (EM), vessel, tumor, and lesions [1, 14, 15] as well as pathology image analysis [20, 21, 22].

 Brain image analysis.
 Brain image analysis involves the application of advanced imaging techniques and computational methods to study the structure and function of the brain.
 Utilizing modalities such as magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET), researchers can obtain detailed visual representations of brain anatomy and activity.
 The analysis typically encompasses various tasks, including segmentation, registration, and classification, which aid in identifying abnormalities such as tumors, lesions, or neurodegenerative diseases.
 With the integration of machine learning and artificial intelligence, brain image analysis has significantly advanced, enabling more accurate diagnostics and personalized treatment strategies.
-Specifically, I have used topological tools for lesion counting [16], estimated uncertainty for image registration [17, 19], designed generative AI (GenAI) and scalable methods for brain image segmentation [20, 21], and developed multimodal models for brain imaging [18].
+Specifically, I have used topological tools for lesion counting [16], estimated uncertainty for image registration [17, 19], applied generative AI (GenAI) for brain image segmentation [23], and developed multimodal models for brain imaging [18].
 This interdisciplinary field not only enhances our understanding of brain disorders but also contributes to ongoing efforts in neuroscience research and clinical practice.

 General biomedical applications.
 General biomedical applications encompass a wide range of technologies and methodologies aiming at improving health outcomes, diagnostics, and treatment strategies.
 This field integrates principles from biology, medicine, engineering, and data science to address complex challenges in healthcare.
 Key applications include the development of medical imaging techniques for enhanced visualization of biological structures, the use of bioinformatics for analyzing genomic data to identify disease markers, and the implementation of wearable devices that monitor patient health in real time.
 Additionally, advancements in telemedicine facilitate remote consultations, making healthcare more accessible.
-I have worked on EM, vessel, tumor, and lesion segmentations [1, 14, 15] as well as pathology image analysis [22, 23, 24].
-Also, I have developed multimodal [15, 25] and GenAI methods [24, 26] to solve biomedical problems.
+I have worked on EM, vessel, tumor, and lesion segmentations [1, 14, 15] as well as pathology image analysis [20, 21, 22].
+Also, I have developed multimodal [15, 24] and GenAI methods [22, 25] to solve biomedical problems.